YosysHQ-GmbH/blog_yosyshq/content/post/2023/08-blinker-to-riscv-with-amaranth.md

 _This guest post is by Bastian Löher._

-# How I went from blinker to RSIC-V in 3 months
+# How I went from blinker to RISC-V in 3 months
 How does one get started with programming [FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) (field-programmable gate arrays)?
 Where does one even begin?
 Also, if you've ever wondered how a [CPU](https://en.wikipedia.org/wiki/Central_processing_unit) works and how you can build your own, keep reading!

 *TL;DR:* Getting into FPGA programming nowadays isn't hard anymore.
 Get a [cheap board](https://www.joelw.id.au/FPGA/CheapFPGADevelopmentBoards) with at least one LED that is supported by an open toolchain,